Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Introduction

 There are mainly two types of methods dealing with rank data.
 The first type tries to find an aggregated ranking list that is consistent with most input rankings according to some criteria.
-For example, \citet{borda1781memoire} aggregated rankings based on the arithmetic mean of ranking positions, commonly known as Borda count; and \citet{van2000variants} studied several variants of Borda count. \citet{dwork2001rank} proposed to aggregate rankings based on the stationary distributions of certain Markov chains, which are constructed heuristically based on the ranking lists; and \citet{deconde2006combining} and \citet{lin2010rank} extended this approach to fit more complicated situations. \citet{lin2009integration} obtained the aggregated ranking list by minimizing its total distance to all the input ranking lists, an idea that can be traced back to the Mallows model \citep{mallows1957non}.
+For example, \citet{borda1781memoire} aggregated rankings based on the arithmetic mean of ranking positions, commonly known as Borda count. \citet{van2000variants} studied several variants of Borda count. \citet{dwork2001rank} proposed to aggregate rankings based on the stationary distributions of certain Markov chains, which are constructed heuristically based on the ranking lists; and \citet{deconde2006combining} and \citet{lin2010rank} extended this approach to fit more complicated situations. \citet{lin2009integration} obtained the aggregated ranking list by minimizing its total distance to all the input ranking lists, an idea that can be traced back to the Mallows model \citep{mallows1957non}.
+Recently, \citet{vitelli2017probabilistic} proposed an efficient MCMC approach to conduct Bayesian inference for the Mallows model and its extension allowing mixture heterogeneous subgroups of rankers, which naturally provides uncertainty quantification for the resulting quantities of interest. \citet{li2020mallows} formulated a different extension of the Mallows model and provided both new theoretical results and an EM algorithm for the inference.
+To overcome the computational difficulty and relax model assumptions, \citet{SVENDOVA2017122} proposed an indirect inference approach that tries to minimize the difference between the empirical distribution functions of entities' ranks and the corresponding true ones, and used non-parametric bootstrap to quantify uncertainty.